Ray Harford: QPR

 Queens Park Rangers were struggling in Division One, they had slipped from the Premiership in 1996 after 13 consecutive seasons of top division football.
-Harford was appointed as successor to Stewart Houston and was hopeful of getting the club back into the Premiership.
-At the end of the 1997–98 season the Loftus Road club avoided relegation at the expense of Manchester City, Stoke City and Reading but the club's directors and supporters expected more.
+Harford was appointed successor to Stewart Houston and hoped to get the club back into the Premiership.
+At the end of the 1997–98 season, the Loftus Road club avoided relegation at the expense of Manchester City, Stoke City and Reading but the club's directors and supporters expected more.
 And after a poor start to the 1998–99 season, Harford was sacked in September and replaced by Gerry Francis.

 Millwall

-In the summer of 1999, Harford made a return to football as first team coach under then Millwall manager Keith Stevens.
-Millwall had been in Division Two since 1996 and the club's directors were desperate to win promotion.
-Stevens was young and inexperienced, and by September 2000 the Millwall board had decided they wanted a more experienced manager so they terminated his contract.
-Harford was appointed manager on a temporary basis and it seemed possible that he might be given the job permanently.
-But that fifth promotion from within never happened and Mark McGhee was given the job instead.
+In the summer of 1999, Harford made a return to football as first-team coach under then Millwall manager Keith Stevens.
+Millwall had been in Division Two since 1996, and the club's directors were desperate to win promotion.
+Stevens was young and inexperienced, and by September 2000, the Millwall board had decided they wanted a more experienced manager, so they terminated his contract.
+Harford was appointed manager temporarily, and it seemed possible he would be given the job permanently.
+But that fifth promotion from within never happened, and Mark McGhee was given the job instead.
 Harford remained on the club's coaching staff and was crucial in Millwall's Division Two championship that season which ended a five-year exile from the upper tier of the English league.

 In 2001–02, Millwall finished fourth in Division One and qualified for the promotion playoffs.
-Everyone at the club was hopeful that a second successive promotion could be achieved but those hopes were ended in a semi-final defeat by eventual winners Birmingham City.
+Everyone at the club was hopeful that a second successive promotion could be achieved.
+However, those hopes were ended in a semi-final defeat by eventual winners Birmingham City.

 Retirement and death

 In October 2002, Harford was diagnosed with lung cancer and spent the rest of the season away from his job at Millwall receiving treatment for his illness.

-Early on the morning of 9 August 2003, Ray Harford died whilst he was still officially a member of the Millwall coaching staff under Mark McGhee.
+Early on the morning of 9 August 2003, Ray Harford died while he was still officially a member of the Millwall coaching staff under Mark McGhee.
 His funeral was held in All Saints Church, Banstead, Surrey, with many members of the football community in attendance.
-He was survived by wife, Maureen, and son Paul.
-Paul also became a professional footballer, and was on the books of Arsenal and Blackburn Rovers, but did not play a senior game for either side, although he did manage a few senior appearances in subsequent spells with Wigan Athletic and Shrewsbury Town, before a more active career at non-league level.
+He was survived by his wife, Maureen, and son Paul.
+Paul also became a professional footballer and was on the books of Arsenal and Blackburn Rovers, but did not play a senior game for either side.
+However, he did manage a few senior appearances in subsequent spells with Wigan Athletic and Shrewsbury Town, before a more active career at non-league level.